 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 We seek to use third party technology providers that are ISO27001 certified or equivalent (SOC II) where practical.

-By law we have to keep basic information about our customers and employees (including Contact, Identity and any financial data) for six years after they cease being customers or employees for tax and legal liability purpose, but we also keep this information to make it easier for users to process new, follow-on or repeat service requests.
+By law we have to keep basic information about our clients, users and employees (including Contact, Identity, Financial and Transaction Data) for six years after they cease being clients, users or employees for tax and legal liability purposes, but we may also keep this information to make it easier for users to process new, follow-on or repeat service requests.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
 Please click on the links below to find out more about these rights:

 · Object to processing of your personal data.